r-ml/uniffi-rs/docs/manual/src/internals/object_references.md

 that the object implementation is `Send+Sync` and letting the Rust compiler ensure that this is so.

-Typically this will mean your implementation uses some data structures explicitly designed for this purpose, such as a `Mutex` or `RwLock` - but this detail is completely up to you - as much as possible, uniffi tries to stay out of your way, so ultimately it is the Rust compiler itself which is the ultimate arbiter.

 ## Lifetimes

-In order to allow for instances to be used as flexibly as possible, uniffi works with `Arc`s holding a pointer to your instances and leverages their reference-count based lifetimes, allowing uniffi to largely stay out of handling lifetimes entirely for these objects.
+In order to allow for instances to be used as flexibly as possible from foreign-language code, UniFFI wraps all object instances in an `Arc` leverages their reference-count based lifetimes, allowing UniFFI to largely stay out of handling lifetimes entirely for these objects.

+When constructing a new object, UniFFI is able to add the `Arc` automatically, because it knows that the return type of the Rust constructor must be a new uniquely-owned struct of the corresponding type.

+When you want to return object instances from functions or methods, or store object instances as fields in records, the underlying Rust code will need to work with `Arc<T>` directly, so ensure that the code behaves in the way that UniFFI expects.

-However, this does come at a cost - when you want to return instances from your dictionaries or methods, you must return an `Arc<>` directly.
-When accepting instances as arguments, you can choose to accept it as an `Arc<>` or as the underlying struct - there are different use-cases for each scenario.
+When accepting instances as arguments, the underlying Rust code can choose to accept it as an `Arc<T>` or as the underlying struct `T`, as there are different use-cases for each scenario.

-The exception to the above is constructors - these are expected to just provide the instance and uniffi will wrap it in the `Arc<>`.

 For example, given a interface definition like this: